padenj/southwest-price-drop-bot/README.md

 This tool lets you monitor the price of Southwest flights that you've booked.
 It will notify you if the price drops below what you originally paid.
 Then you can [re-book the same flight](http://dealswelike.boardingarea.com/2014/02/28/if-a-southwest-flight-goes-down-in-price/) and get Southwest credit for the price difference.
 This tool also lets you monitor the price of all Southwest flights on a given day.
 It will notify you if any flight on that day drops below the previous cheapest flight.

-Note that you need to have a [Plivo](https://www.plivo.com) account to send the text message notifications and a [Mailgun](https://www.mailgun.com) account to send the email notifications.
+Note that to send text messages you need a [Plivo](https://www.plivo.com) account and to send emails you'll need a [Mailgun](https://www.mailgun.com) account (or SMTP credentials).
+You can also send discord alerts through a webhook.
 You can run this tool without these accounts, but you won't get the notifications.

 You can log in with either: